OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:15

-Saul said, “They have brought them from the Amalekites, for the people spared the best of the sheep and oxen to sacrifice to the Lord your God; but the rest we have completely destroyed.”
+Saul replied, “They were brought from the Amalekites, for the people spared the best of the sheep and oxen to offer as a sacrifice to the Lord your God; but the rest we have completely destroyed.”

 ---